lesismal/lesismal/README.md

 ###
-I'm tired, let it go.
+I'm tired, let it go, read and write the fucking code.

 <!--
 **lesismal/lesismal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.